Rain and dew

 Following continuous rainy weather, petals of a Chinese hydrangea (Hydrangea chinensis) have fallen onto a wooden bench, Taipingshan National Forest, Taiwan.
 This species is distributed in eastern China, Taiwan, and Japan.
 (Photo copyright © by Kaj Halberg)

-Pitch pine (Pinus rigida) is a native of eastern North America, found from extreme southern Ontario and Quebec, south through New England to Kentucky and the northern tip of Georgia.
+The pitch pine (Pinus rigida) is a native of eastern North America, found from extreme southern Ontario and Quebec, southwards through New England to Kentucky and the northern tip of Georgia.
 The name pitch pine refers to the resin, which is extracted from it.

 Water drops on needles of pitch pine are reflected in the sunshine.
 This species is the dominant tree in the vast forests of the Pine Barrens, New Jersey, where this picture was taken.
 (Photo copyright © by Kaj Halberg)